rcbops/rackspace_privatecloud_jobs/sre-operational-fabric.md

-Our team supports this mission by improving [observability](https://en.wikipedia.org/wiki/Observability) (i.e. insight into) and [controllability](https://en.wikipedia.org/wiki/Controllability) (i.e. state mutation) of cloud deployments located in data-centers throughout the world.
+Our team supports this mission by improving [observability](https://en.wikipedia.org/wiki/Observability) (i.e. insight into) and [controllability](https://en.wikipedia.org/wiki/Controllability) (i.e. state mutation) of cloud deployments located in datacenters throughout the world.

 ## Role